Non-cooperation movement (1971): 4 March

 Curfew was lifted from the provincial capital.
 But Martial Law No. 113 was issued in the district and hill tracts area in Chittagong.
 East Pakistani artists and journalists joined the movement.
-On this day, Abdul Hamid Khan Bhashani, the president of National Awami Party, demanded the rights of the people of this country based on the Lahore Resolution of 1940.
+On this day, Abdul Hamid Khan Bhashani, the president of the National Awami Party, demanded the rights of the people of this country based on the Lahore Resolution of 1940.
 Sahibzada Yakub Khan, the chief martial law administrator of East Pakistan, resigned as the situation deteriorated.

 East Pakistani politician Nurul Amin called on Yahya Khan to convene a session of the National Assembly that day.
 At a press conference in Karachi, Asghar Khan called on the central government to give power to Awami League to maintain the unity of Pakistan.

-On this day, Radio Pakistan and the Dhaka center of Pakistan Television, the government television channel, changed their names to Dacca Betar Kendro lit.
+On this day, Radio Pakistan and the Dhaka center of Pakistan Television, the government television channel, changed their names to Dacca Betar Kendro, lit.
 'Dacca Radio Centre' and Dacca Television respectively.
-(Note: Currently known as Bangladesh Betar and Bangladesh Television respectively.)
+(Note: Currently known as Bangladesh Betar and Bangladesh Television, respectively.)
 From this day to 6 March, Sheikh Mujib ordered a strike from six in the morning to two in the afternoon.

 5 March

 The movement continued.
 4 people were killed and 25 were injured in the shooting in Tongi.
 As a result of firing in Chittagong, the death toll has increased to 138.
 Curfew was again imposed in Rangpur and Rajshahi.
-The teachers of University of Dacca and East Pakistan University of Engineering and Technology joined the movement.
+The teachers of the University of Dacca and East Pakistan University of Engineering and Technology joined the movement.

-From this day, on the orders of Sheikh Mujib, all government and private offices, banks, ration shops are open from 2.30 pm to 4.00 pm only for urgent needs and for the purpose of paying salaries to employees.
+From this day, on the orders of Sheikh Mujib, all government and private offices, banks, and ration shops are open from 2.30 pm to 4.00 pm only for urgent needs and for the purpose of paying salaries to employees.

 Bhutto and other leaders of the People's Party had a long meeting with Yahya Khan in Rawalpindi.
 After the meeting, the spokesperson of the party, Abdul Hafiz Pirzada, called the response of the Awami League unwanted and unreasonable in view of the suspension of the National Assembly session.

-A absentee funeral prayer of those killed in the ongoing movement in East Pakistan was organized in Lahore, West Pakistan.
-Prayers and prayers are offered in memory of the victims after friday prayers in various mosques of East Pakistan.
+An absentee funeral prayer for those killed in the ongoing movement in East Pakistan was organized in Lahore, West Pakistan.
+Prayers and prayers are offered in memory of the victims after Friday prayers in various mosques of East Pakistan.

 6 March

-General Yahya Khan in his address to the nation announced that the National Assembly session would be held on 25 March.
-Tikka Khan was appointed as the Governor of East Pakistan.
+General Yahya Khan, in his address to the nation, announced that the National Assembly session would be held on 25 March.
+Tikka Khan was appointed as the governor of East Pakistan.
 Flights of Pakistan over Indian airspace remain banned.

-After Yahya Khan's speech, an emergency joint meeting of the executive committee of the central and eastern branches of Pakistani Awami League was held.
-After several hours of closed-door meeting, Sheikh Mujibur Rahman refused to enter into negotiations with Yahya Khan "trampling on the blood of martyrs".
+After Yahya Khan's speech, an emergency joint meeting of the executive committee of the central and eastern branches of the Pakistani Awami League was held.
+After several hours of closed-door meetings, Sheikh Mujibur Rahman refused to enter into negotiations with Yahya Khan "trampling on the blood of martyrs".

 14 people were injured and 1 person was killed in Rajshahi that day.
 86 people were injured and 18 people were killed in Khulna.
 On the other hand, 341 prisoners escaped by breaking the gate of Dhaka Central Jail.